-We often refer to the media as a reflection of society, or perhaps, our reality.
-These plastic documentaries to watch bring to the fore the aggressive global problem that is plastic pollution.
+We often refer to the media as a reflection of society or, perhaps, our reality.
+These plastic documentaries bring to the fore the aggressive global problem of plastic pollution.

 Plastic is everywhere; from grocery bags to electrical gadgets, tons and tons of plastic surround us.
-On average, a single individual uses about 700 single-use plastic bags a year!
+An average individual uses about 700 single-use plastic bags a year!
 That is 5 trillion globally per year.
-We ditch our plastic without knowing that they are coming right back to us in dangerous ways.
+We ditch our plastic without knowing that it is coming back to us in dangerous ways.

 Plastic waste often ends up in landfills and soon after in the oceans.
-On land and in the water, they pose a serious threat to animals.
-Animals get entangled in webs of plastic which they ingest or are injured by, leading to poor quality of life or death.
+They pose a serious threat to animals on land and in the water.
+Animals get entangled in webs of plastic, which they ingest or are injured by, leading to poor quality of life or death.

 However, plastic waste will not decompose.
 Instead, they break into microscopic fragments that attract toxins.
-Marine life then ingest these toxic microplastics, and they go up the food chain to humans.
+Marine life then ingests these toxic microplastics, which go up the food chain to humans.
 Scientists have also discovered that these microplastics can be airborne and pollute our world's fresh air.

-In the film, the participants pick through a collection of ocean debris, sorting out the plastic.
+In the film, the participants pick through a collection of ocean debris, sorting out the plastic packaging and waste.
 They realize that the plastic has bite marks on them, indicating feeding activity by marine animals.
-They experience a more alarming revelation when they realize there are even microplastic particles that are not only in water but everywhere else too.
+They experience a more alarming revelation when they realize that even microplastic particles are not only in water but everywhere else, too.

-This plastic documentary dives deep into the depths of microplastics.
-It shows how toxic microplastics have outnumbered plankton in the oceans.
+This plastic documentary film dives deep into the depths of microplastics.
+A Plastic Ocean documents how toxic microplastics have outnumbered plankton in the oceans.
 The film successfully describes how microplastics endanger the animals that rely on marine ecosystems.
-The film featured interviews by experts, who give insight into the problem of plastic waste.
+The film featured interviews with experts who gave insight into the problem of plastic waste.

-Australian journalist, Craig Leeson, teamed up with environmental activists and diver Tanya Streeter on a trip around the globe in the documentary.
-Produced by Jo Ruxton, the film successfully sends a clear message on the severe impact of plastic on the ecosystem and our health.
+Australian journalist Craig Leeson teamed up with environmental activists and diver Tanya Streeter on a trip around the globe in the documentary.
+Produced by Jo Ruxton, the film successfully sends a clear message about the severe impact of plastic on the ecosystem and our health.

 Set in a plastic recycling factory in Shandong province, China, this plastic documentary takes a close look at two families in the plastic wasteland.
 Wang Jiuliang directed this documentary which took 18 months to film.

-Plastic Planet, directed by Werner Boots touches on the very core of plastic waste accumulation; the human who seemingly cannot live without plastic.
-It gives a realistic picture of why plastic is so popular and how deeply ingrained it is in our daily life.
-It shows quite plainly how It's convenience, beauty and practicability have a seductive appeal.
+Plastic Planet, directed by Werner Boots, touches on the very core of plastic waste accumulation: the human who seemingly cannot live without plastic.
+It gives a realistic picture of why plastic is so popular and how deeply ingrained it is in our daily lives.
+It shows quite plainly how Its convenience, beauty, and practicability have a seductive appeal.

-The documentary uses the first-person point of view, with Werner as the narrator to tell its story.
-In the film we see him travel the world and document the impact of plastic on humans and different environments.
-The documentary centres on the conflicting feeling of wanting to do right by the Planet and wanting the convenience that plastic offers.
+The documentary centers on the conflicting feeling of wanting to do right by the planet and wanting the convenience that plastic offers.
+The documentary uses the first-person point of view, with Werner as the narrator, to tell its story.
+In the film, we see him travel the world and document the impact of plastic on humans and different environments.

-Termed as a Mockumentary, The majestic plastic bag is a humorous account of a plastic bag's journey to the Pacific ocean.
-The documentary features only one character; the plastic bag that overcomes various obstacles in its determination to reach its destination.
-The film uses a reverse psychology approach to pass it's a message on the danger of plastic pollution.
+Termed as a Mockumentary, The majestic plastic bag is a humorous account of a plastic bag's journey to the Pacific Ocean.
+The documentary features only one character: the plastic bag that overcomes various obstacles in its determination to reach its destination.
+The film uses a reverse psychology approach to pass its message on the danger of plastic pollution.

-Of course, plastic waste is a menace in every part of the world.
+Of course, single-use plastics are a menace in every part of the world.
 Set in Asia, Alon views the issue of plastic pollution in the ocean through the lenses of the local surfers.
 The film captures the views of six surfing communities.
-The surfers themselves are eco-warriors, who are actively helping to save the environment.
+The surfers themselves are eco-warriors who are actively helping to save the environment.